-Results from the permanent trapping programme are shown in Table 6.
-This is an ongoing commitment for the Trust, involving 22 DOC 200 traps, 5 DOC 250 traps (designed for ferrets and feral cats) and 3 Timms traps (feral cats and possums).
-During the 2022-2023 financial year, the traps were checked on 9 occasions, while visiting the area for other purposes.
+The pest trapping programme is an ongoing commitment for the Trust, involving 22 DOC 200 traps, 5 DOC 250 traps (designed for ferrets and feral cats) and 3 Timms traps (feral cats and possums).
+The trap network is shown in Figure 7 below.
+During the 2023-2024 financial year, the traps were checked on 9 occasions, while visiting the area for other purposes.
+Results from the permanent trapping programme are shown in Figure 8.
 Stoats, rats and cats are the main predators.
-While the stoat numbers are down on last year, their numbers are still of concern.
+While the stoat numbers are down on last year, their numbers are still of concern and a larger number of Weasels than previous have been caught.
 The pest control is an important aspect of this project.